scala/scala3/docs/_spec/README.md

 - Use of the appropriate unicode characters instead of the latex modifiers for accents, etc. is necessary.
 For example, é instead of `\'e`.
 - MathJAX errors  will appear within the  rendered DOM as span  elements with class `mtext` and style attribute `color: red` applied.
 It is  possible to search for this combination in the development  tools of the browser of your choice.
 In chrome, CTRL+F / CMD+F within the inspect element panel allows you to do this.

+- This document follows the "one sentence <=> one line" convention, with the following exceptions below.
+- - A multiline code bloc is part of the sentence
+- - An enumeration of links is long enough

 ### Macro replacements:

 - While  MathJAX just  support LaTeX style  command definition,  it is recommended  to not use  this as  it will likely cause issues with preparing the document for PDF or ebook distribution.